KTH/in-memory-cache/README.md

     ✓ If the TTL has expired, 'undefined' will be returend for the item key.

   Cache Remove
-    ✓ It is possible to remove one specific item in the store.
+    ✓ It is possible to remove one specific item in the cache.
-    ✓ It is possible to remove all items in the store.
+    ✓ It is possible to remove all items in the cache.

   Cache Length
-    ✓ It is possible to get the numer of items in the store.
+    ✓ It is possible to get the numer of items in the cache.

 ```